awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 You can register up to 10 extensions for a function\.
 This limit is enforced through the `Register` API call\.

-After each extension registers with Lambda, Lambda starts the `Runtime init` phase\.
-The runtime process calls functionInit to start the Function init phase\.
+After each extension registers, Lambda starts the `Runtime init` phase\.
+The runtime process calls `functionInit` to start the `Function init` phase\.

 The `Init` phase completes after the runtime and each registered extension indicate completion by sending a `Next` API request\.